 If you want, you can print (or email) GC bills.
-When you do, they become temporarily unavailable to trade on the SL network, but anyone who has the new physical bill can re-enter it into the network and continue trading.
+When you do, they become temporarily unavailable to trade on the SL network, locked to a new password that needs to be entered to continue blockchain trading.

-- Choose a password of up to 28 characters; make it as good a one as you like. - Create a SHA-256 hash of the "password" - When you print the bill (or email a picture of the bill), print that password on it (or include the password in the email or in a separate email).
+- Choose a password of up to 28 characters; make it as good a one as you like. - Create a SHA-256 hash of the password - When you print the bill (or email a picture of the bill), print that password on it (or include the password in the email or in another channel).
 The password could be as a QR code. - Send 33 Stroop to yourself with the bill's serial number in a memo. - In your next transaction, send yourself 33 Stroop and the password's hash (which you also printed on the bill) as a memo